NonDairyNeutrino/Thesis/presentations/asa/asa2024.typ

   - Not very accurate
 #pause

-- Calculations only involve arithmetic!
+- These calculations only involve arithmetic!
 #pause

 - GPU parallelism